 Leica M Typ 262 vs Panasonic G2

 The Leica M (Typ 262) and the Panasonic Lumix DMC-G2 are two digital cameras that were announced, respectively, in November 2015 and March 2010.
-The M Typ 262 is a fixed lens compact, while the G2 is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the G2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and a Four Thirds (G2) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Panasonic provides 12 MP.